 While my career path does not automatically fit a framework designed for accountancy practices, a principles-based approach to the guidelines produces results that are adaptable and relevant.

 Above all the Practice Assurance Regulations provide an environment for self-challenge and reflection that has enabled me to build better business processes.
 It is a demonstration to my clients of my commitment to quality and best practice.
 I do believe, then, that the relevant question is not “Do I need a practising certificate?” but “Why would I not have a practising certificate?”

 The views expressed in this article are those of the author and do not reflect the views of ICAEW.
 Members should review their personal circumstances when deciding whether to apply for a practising certificate and if in doubt contact ICAEW for personalised advice.

 Practising certificate changes

-From 1 January 2024, guideline changes mean that even if you didn't need a practising certificate before you may now need one.
+Guideline changes mean that even if you didn't need a practising certificate before you may now need one.
+Apply by 30 April.